lupyuen/pinephone-lvgl-zig/README.md

 function import requires a callable
 ```

-We implemented `millis` ourselves...
+We implemented `millis` ourselves for WebAssembly...

 https://github.com/lupyuen/pinephone-lvgl-zig/blob/e99593df6b46ced52f3f8ed644b9c6e455a9d682/lvglwasm.zig#L137-L143

-TODO: Fix the missing LVGL Functions
+TODO: Fix `millis`.
+How would it work in WebAssembly?
+Using a counter?

 # Render LVGL App in Web Browser

+TODO: Init LVGL

+TODO: Render LVGL Display

 TODO: Use Zig to connect the JavaScript UI (canvas rendering + input events) to LVGL WebAssembly [(Like this)](https://dev.to/sleibrock/webassembly-with-zig-pt-ii-ei7)